kaist-plrg/consensus-spectec/README.md

   cd ..
   ```
   This generates the `mainnet.py` and `minimal.py` files needed by the Converter scripts.

+  **Note:** `make _pyspec` runs inside the `consensus-specs/.venv` virtual environment (created by `uv sync`).
+The generated files are used by Converter scripts which run in your system Python environment.
+The virtual environment is only needed for building, not for running the Converter scripts.

 * Install Python dependencies:
   ```bash